JaspreetKhela/mechacar-statistical-analysis/README.md

 Our linear regression computation helps us to address the following questions:
 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-  *  Assuming that we have a significance level of 0.05, only the vehicle length and ground clearance variables provide an acceptable level of non-random amount of variance to the mpg values in the dataset.
+  *  Assuming that we have a significance level of 0.05, only the vehicle length and ground clearance independent variables provide an acceptable level of non-random amounts of variance to the mpg values in the dataset.
 * Is the slope of the linear model considered to be zero?
 Why or why not?
-  * The slope is not zero since many of the variables in the linear regression equation have a non-zero coefficient.
+  * The slope is non-zero since many of the independent variables in the linear regression equation have non-zero coefficients.
 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-  * Since the the r-squared value is around 70% (which is a considered a strong positive correlation), the independent variables in the linear regression equation do an adaquete job in perdicting the mpg values; however, the mpg values are most likely dependent on linear or non-linear versions of other variables not included in the dataset.
+  * Since the the r-squared value is around 70% (which is a considered a moderate/strong positive correlation), the independent variables in the linear regression equation do an adaquete job in perdicting the mpg values; however, the mpg values are most likely dependent on linear or non-linear versions of other variables not included in the dataset.

 ## Summary Statistics on Suspension Coils
 The following figures were obtained from the analysis.